Ready for your next adventure?

 Like all roles at The Literacy Pirates, the successful candidate will complete DBS and a three-month probationary period before the confirmation of the appointment.

-We are working with Valued Recruitment to recruit the right person for this role.
+We are working with Charity People to recruit the right person for this role.

 Successful candidates will be asked to interview between 9am and 6pm.
-The interview process includes two interviews.
 We are able to compensate you for time if you need to take annual leave.

 Receive updates about future vacancies, sign up to our newsletter.